Christ Church Cathedral, Co. Dublin

 • Website: https://christchurchcathedral.ie/

-• Gift shop: Souvenirs, Irish gifts and a range of handcrafted items support the cathedral’s conservation work.
+• Gift shop: Souvenirs, Irish gifts and handcrafted items support the cathedral’s conservation work.

 Christ Church Cathedral is more than a historic building – it is a living centre of worship, music and education.
 Whether you are a history buff, a family looking for an interactive adventure, or simply a traveller seeking a moment of peace in Dublin’s bustling centre, the cathedral offers a richly layered experience that will linger long after you leave its stone walls.